Iraqi Turkmen Front: Election results

 In the December 2005 Iraqi legislative election, the ITF list (#630) polled 76,434 votes, or 0.7% nationwide, according to the uncertified published results.
 The overwhelming majority of those votes were cast in Kirkuk Governorate, where the ITF won more than 10% of the total.
 Most of the rest of the ITF's votes were in Saladin Governorate.
 According to the full official results of that election, the ITF is entitled to only one seat in the permanent National Assembly.
 The party has been funded deeply by the Turkish administration and military.

 In the aftermath of the first Iraqi parliamentary election in 2005, the ITF lodged a number of formal complaints to the Independent Electoral Commission of Iraq alleging vote fraud on the part of the Kurdish parties and protesting the Commission's decision to allow Kurdish internally displaced persons and refugees to vote in the places from which they had been expelled under Saddam Hussein.
-In the election, they received just over 90,000 votes, or 1.1% of votes cast, earning them three seats in the transitional National Assembly of Iraq.
+In the election, they received 93,480 votes, or 1.11% of votes cast, earning them three seats in the transitional National Assembly of Iraq.

 In the 2009 Kurdistan Region parliamentary election, many Turkmen boycotted the elections.
 The ITF polled just 7,077 votes, or 0.38% of the popular vote, winning 1 seat.

 In the 2010 Iraqi national elections, the ITF has entered into an alliance with the Iraqi National Movement (Iraqiya) in the Governorate of Kirkuk.
 Iyad Allawi's Iraqiya List which the ITF candidates have taken part in, has won the elections in the governorate over the list of Patriotic Union of Kurdistan in total votes.
 The ITF candidate in the Turkmen stronghold of Kirkuk, Arshad Salihi, won 59,732 votes all by himself.
 This was second only to Khalid Shwani of the Patriotic Union of Kurdistan, who won 68,522 votes.

 The other candidates of ITF who have entered the parliament from ITF lists and different lists were as following, Arshad Salihi (Kirkuk), Jale Çiftçi (Kirkuk), İzzettin Devle (Mosul) who was appointed as the Minister of Agriculture, Nebil Harbo (Mosul), Müdrike Ahmet (Mosul) and Hasan Özmen (Diyala) and 4 more including Turhan Müftü who was appointed as the Minister of the Governorates.
 The ITF has won a total of 127,989 votes in general in Iraq, increasing their total vote cast by 34,600.